Equity, Inclusion & Anti-Racism

 Our ethos and work has always been founded on the principle that youth and their families should be fully involved in creating individualized goals for themselves, to best meet their needs, in equal partnership with staff when in our care.
 They are the experts in their own lives and lived experiences, not us.
 We also recognize that, while the aim of our work is to support individuals to develop skills and resiliency, much of this work is dominated by a white, middle-class professional sector.
 So, even as Parrott Creek works with an intentional focus on reducing bias and disproportionality, we can still fail to root elements of this work in a family or child’s own culture, language, faith, identity and/or belief systems.
 As hard as we try, we know that we will not always get it right and ask our participants and communities to let us know each and every time that we don’t.

 While we feel that we have a good foundation of diversity to build from, we are firmly committed to meeting four overriding objectives:

 - Ensuring that our programs, services and “how we work” are culturally responsive and anti-racist

 - Recruiting, retaining and promoting staff and board members who reflect the communities and backgrounds of our those whom we serve

 - Developing strong community partnerships where we enter the relationship asking, “What can we do for or with you to strengthen your community and combat racism and inequality in all its forms?”

 - This compares to a client demographic that is approximately 62% Caucasian, 23% Hispanic, 11% African American, 2% Native American and 2% Multi-racial.

 - The vast majority of our participants come from low-income families and communities, have high levels of trauma and Adverse Childhood Experiences, face substance misuse and/or mental health challenges and increasingly struggle with housing insecurity and homelessness.

-- Our Trustee and Advisory boards are comprised of approximately 30% women, 10% people of color and we have two individuals with lived-experience of the issues we focus on, including a former service user.
+- Our Trustee and Advisory boards are comprised of approximately 40% women, 10% people of color and 40% individuals with lived-experience of the issues we focus on, including a former service user.